nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

     1. Test case: `del-meeting 1 i/1` <br>
        Expected: The first meeting is removed from the first contact.
 View the full details of the first contact to verify.

-    2. Test case: `del-meeting 1 i/0` <br>
+    2. Test case: `del-meeting 0 i/1` (Invalid index) <br>
-       Expected: No meeting is deleted from the first contact.
+       Expected: No meeting is deleted.
 Error details shown in the status message.

-    3. Other incorrect commands to try: `del-meeting`, `del-meeting 1 i/x` (where x is larger than the number of meetings the first contact has) <br>
+    3. Test case: `del-meeting 1 i/0` (Invalid meeting index) <br>
        Expected: Similar to previous

+    3. Other incorrect commands to try:
+        * `del-meeting x i/1` (where x is larger than person list size)
+        * `del-meeting 1 i/x` (where x is larger than the number of meetings the first person has)
+        * `del-meeting 1` (missing `MEETING_INDEX` argument)

+       Expected: Similar to previous

 ### Deleting a profile picture `del-picture`

 Prerequisites: List all persons using the `list` command.
 There is at least a person present in the list.
 The first person should have a picture added.

-1. Deleting a meeting
+1. Deleting a picture

     1. Test case: `del-picture 1` <br>
        Expected: The picture is deleted from the first person.
-There should not be a picture shown beside the first person's details in the results display.
+There should not be a picture shown beside the first person's details in the Friends Panel.

-    2. Test case: `del-meeting 0` <br>
+    2. Test case: `del-picture 0` <br>
        Expected: No picture is deleted.
 Error details shown in the status message.

+    3. Other incorrect commands to try:
+        * `del-picture` (missing `INDEX` argument)
-    3. Other incorrect commands to try: `del-picture`, `del-meeting x` (where x is larger than the person list size) <br>
+        * `del-picture x` (where x is larger than the person list size)

        Expected: Similar to previous

 ### Viewing full details: `details`